nodestream-proj/nodestream/docs/docs/guides/creating-your-own-database-connector.md

 ## Introduction

-This guide will walk you through the process of creating a database connector for nodestream.
-This guide will walk through the process of creating a database connector for a hpypothetical graph database called `smith`.
+This guide will walk through the process of creating a database connector for a hypothetical graph database called `smith`.

 !!! caution